snowplow-archive/snowplow.github.com/_posts/2016-09-13-introducing-sauna-decisioning-and-response-platform.md

 Secondly, unlike IFTTT and Huginn, Sauna has been built to inter-operate with a company's [unified events log] [unified-log]: like Snowplow, Sauna is designed from the ground-up to be horizontally scalable and handle massive data volumes.

-And lastly, at launch Sauna is wholly focused on enabling specific actions in external SaaS systems; it does not include its own rules engine.
-While this could change in the future, for now we like the separation of concerns: you can perform your decisioning in any language or platform that you like (from SQL to JavaScript to Spark), and Sauna will take charge of actually carrying out your decision.
+And lastly, at launch Sauna is wholly focused on performing specific actions in external SaaS systems; it does not include its own rules engine.
+While this could change in the future, for now we like the separation of concerns: you can make your decision inside of any language or platform that you like (from SQL to JavaScript to Spark), and Sauna will then be responsible for actually carrying out your decision.

 <div class="html">
 <h2 id="main_concepts">Architecture of Sauna</h2>